skeeto/skeeto.github.com/_posts/2016-11-15-Compile-time-Data-Structures.markdown

 This trie can be immediately used at program startup without initialization, and it can even have new nodes inserted into it.
-It's not without it's downsides, particularly because it's a trie:
+It's not without its downsides, particularly because it's a trie:

 1. It's *really* going to blow up the size of the binary, especially when it holds lots of strings.
 These nodes are anything but